PreethanSk/git-music/README.md

 - **Commit history:** Each commit is timestamped, hash-verified, and includes notes.
 - **Branches:** Create branches for different versions or mixes of songs.
 - **Merging:** Merge branches similar to `git merge`.

+### Command Line Interface (CLI)

+All version control operations such as commits, pushes, pulls, branching, and merging are performed through a dedicated Command Line Interface (CLI).
+This allows:

+- Precise control over your project’s version history
+- Automation and scripting capabilities for advanced workflows
+- Seamless integration with local music software and tools via CLI commands

+The upcoming local app will integrate with this CLI to automate syncing changes between your music software and the versioning system.

+---

 ### Diffing
 - Visualize changes between commits, e.g.: